 - Steroid injections can (at least temporarily) relieve some of your painful symptoms.

-- Changing your posture or how you perform physical activities could be pinching the nerve.
+- Changing your posture or performing physical activities could pinch the nerve.

 - Taking over-the-counter or prescription drugs (such as nonsteroidal anti-inflammatory drugs or NSAIDs) to reduce pain.